miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 in such a way that it comes back to you exactly as you instantiated elsewhere.
 Hardware is not forever, but your ***nix flake*** is

+## Shift in Mode for Botifython Project Incorporates FOSS Extraction

 Okay, but that ***git cloning*** trick is of paramount importance here.
 I actually made a new Github account specifically for this, called Botifython.
 I'll likely apply all these things to the original miklevin/pipulate repo as a